Looking After Your Home

 What is damp and what causes it?

-• Penetrating damp – this is where water gets into the inside walls from the outside.
-This is usually caused by problems with pipes, gutters, holes in roofs and leaks in window frames.
+- Penetrating damp can happen when water gets into the inside walls from the outside.
+This is usually caused by problems with pipes, gutters, holes in the roof and leaks in window frames.

-• Rising damp: this can be because there’s a problem with the building’s damp proof course (DPC) or damp proof membrane (DPM).
+- Rising damp can be caused due to a problem with the building’s damp proof course (a protective barrier to stop damp from rising through walls) or damp proof membrane (a waterproof material to prevent moisture rising through walls and floors).
 It can also be caused by the outside ground levels being high.

 How do I treat mould?